Welcome!

 To access all of our guides in another language, simply download the Google Translate browser extension.

-Our Charter outlines the global standards that all members and hubs in our organization are responsible to uphold.
+Our Community Charter outlines the global standards that all members and Hubs in our organization are responsible to uphold.
 It was created by Shapers for Shapers and includes best practices that have been identified by members since our community was created in 2011.
 By joining the Global Shapers Community, YOU agree to live up to its principles and values.

-- Newsletter and Liveshow Repository: What are the latest community updates?
+- Newsletter and Live Show Repository: What are the latest community updates?

 - Forum Meetings and Logistics: How to apply to Forum events and manage visa and logistics?